plochoidysis-ojwege/plochoidysis-ojwege/README.md

 - 🔭 I’m currently working on a Cognitive Wireless Communication System.
 - 🌱 I’m currently learning Computer Vision.
 - 👯 I’m looking to collaborate on wireless-communication projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with integrating deep learning into my wireless communication project.
 - 💬 Ask me about anything wireless.
 - 📫 How to reach me: ojwegeplochoidysis@outlook.com
 - 😄 Pronouns: high/bandwidth.